AceCentre/AACSpeakHelper/README.md

 - Click "Continue" to proceed.

 5. Create and Download Credentials:
-- On the next screen, you can choose to grant the service account a role on your project.
+- On the next screen, you can grant the service account a role in your project.
 You can also skip this step and grant roles later.
 - Click "Create Key" to create and download the JSON key file.
 This file contains the credentials for your service account.
 - Keep this JSON file secure and do not expose it publicly.